About PHIC

 Find out more here:

 PHIC continues to grow it membership base.
-Full members include Pilbara Ports Authority, BHP, Fortescue, Roy Hill, Consolidated Minerals, Mineral Resources, Pilbara Minerals, and Sandfire Resources.
+Full members include Pilbara Ports, BHP, Fortescue, Roy Hill, Consolidated Minerals, Mineral Resources, PLS (formerly Pilbara Minerals), and Sandfire Resources.

 PHIC is currently seeking expressions of interest from Port Hedland supply chain service providers, smaller Port Hedland based suppliers, and educational institutions and training providers to join PHIC as Associate Members.